vimc/montagu-api/spec/spec.md

 ## GET /touchstone/{touchstone-id}/estimates/
 Returns all burden estimates that have been uploaded for this touchstone.

-If the touchstone is `open` then users without appropriate admin permissions can only see estimates that their modelling group has uploaded.
-If the touchstone is `finished` then all users can see all estimates.
-There should not be any estimates if the touchstone is `in-preparation`.
+Required permissions: `estimates.read`, `scenarios.read`, `modelling-groups.read`.
+If the estimates belong to a touchstone that is `open` then they are only returned if the user has `estimates.read-unfinished` scoped to the uploading modelling group (or to the more permissive * scope)

 Schema: [`BurdenEstimates.schema.json`](BurdenEstimates.schema.json)